mlawrie/mlawrie.github.io/_posts/2016-05-30-typesafe-redux-in-typescript.markdown

 First, through the `Action` interface, we define a typesafe way to access redux actions before we know what action we're dealing with.

-Second, through the `isType<T>` function, we expose a typesafe way of accessing action payloads through use of a XXX type guard.
+Second, through the `isType<T>` function, we expose a typesafe way of accessing action payloads through use of a [type guard](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#user-defined-type-guard-functions).
 It works by comparing the action type to the one which has been defined in the action creator.
 This is safe so long as the action types are globally unique.
 An example of how this function is used is included in part 2.

 Third, the action creator parameters themselves have defined types.
 This closes the loop and makes the entire action type safe.
 This is especially effective with `strictNullChecks` and `noImplicitAny` enabled in your TypeScript config!